Enter the theoretical yield and the actual yield of your chemical reaction to calculate the percentage yield of said reaction.

 How to calculate percent yield?

-When it comes to chemistry, calculating the percent yield of a reaction is fairly straightforward.
+When it comes to chemistry, calculating the percent yield of a reaction is pretty straightforward.
 It’s a simple percentage calculation based on the theoretical yield and observed result.
-You may have stumbled on the page looking for the percent yield of something other than a chemical reaction, you can still use this calculator!
-Simply enter the max yield in the theoretical section and the actual yield and it will create the percentage yield.
-This could be square footage yield or yield of a sheet.
+You may have stumbled on the page looking for the percent yield of something other than a chemical reaction; you can still use this calculator!
+Simply enter the max yield in the theoretical section, and the actual yield, and it will create the percentage yield.
+This could be the square footage yield or yield of a sheet.

-In chemistry, the units are often recorded in grams when it comes to chemical reactions, but this calculator can actually be considered unit less since the end result is a percentage.
-Therefore, as long as the units match, you will yield something relevant.
+In chemistry, the units are often recorded in grams when it comes to chemical reactions.
+Still, this calculator can be considered unitless since the result is a percentage.
+Therefore, if the units match, you will yield something relevant.

 FAQ